Ductile Iron Pile Products

 Ductile Iron Piles have been manufactured by Tiroler Rohre GmbH (TRM) in Austria for over 35 years.
 Each modular pile section features a Plug & Drive connection consisting of a tapered socket with an internal shoulder for full engagement at one end and a tapered spigot at the other end.
 This allows the individual pile sections to be connected together to form a pile shaft of virtually any length without the use of special tools.
 The connection is formed by elastic deformation of the ductile iron and by cold welding of the friction surfaces.
 This joint exhibits high-compressive strength and superior resistance to bending, such that the rotational stiffness of the joint is greater than the main pile shaft.
 This connection method eliminates the need for threads, couplers, pins and keys and field welding/splicing on the job site.

 Ductile Iron Piles installed as friction piles penetrate poor soil conditions and develop the majority of the load-carrying capacity in frictional resistance along the perimeter of the pile shaft in the competent strata.
 While some friction piles use a dry installation method (without continuous grouting) and develop strength through the interface between the soil and the roughened exterior of the ductile iron pile shaft, the majority of friction piles utilize oversized conical drive shoes and exterior grout to encapsulate the pile during driving for very effective grout to ground bonding.
-The oversized cap results in significant expansion (and densification) of the competent soil while the grout-to-ground bonding provides highly efficient mechanism for load transfer.
+The oversized cap results in significant expansion (and densification) of the competent soil while the grout-to-ground bonding provides a highly efficient mechanism for load transfer.

 Ductile Iron Piles Material Specifications

-Ductile Iron piles are manufactured in standard (usable) lengths of 5 meters (16.4 feet).
+Ductile Iron piles are typically manufactured in standard (usable) lengths of 5 meters (16.4 feet).
 Overall pile lengths including the bell (socket) are slightly longer and range from 16.9 ft (5.15 meters) to 17.2 ft (5.25 meters).
 Piles are available in multiple diameters and wall thicknesses to suit project needs.
 Details of the dimensional characteristics are provided below:

 The same pile sections are used for both end-bearing and friction applications.
 However, the various accessories are specific to the type of application and method for loading resistance:

-Flat End Cap
+Flat End Drive Shoe

 Conical Grout Shoe